LiaScript/docs/README.md

 ## JavaScript

                                  --{{0}}--
-In contrast to common Markdown-Parsers it is also possible to include and execute javascript code.
-If you combine it with your HTML elements, you are free to integrate whatever you want.
+In contrast to common Markdown parsers or viewers, LiaScript allows you to include and execute JavaScript code.
+When combined with HTML elements, you are free to integrate whatever functionality you desire.

                                  --{{1}}--
-The last statement of your script defines also the result, that will be shown, if and only if it is not `undefined`, or simply use `console.log` to log the script activities.
-As the examples below show, you can combine your scripts with LiaScript animations.
-Thus, they will only be execute in the right fragment/context.
-But, you can do much much more with scripts.
+The last statement of your script also defines the result that will be shown, but only if it is not `undefined`.
+You can also use `console.log` to log the script activities.
+As the examples below show, you can combine your scripts with LiaScript animations, so they will only be executed in the right fragment/context.
+However, you can do much more with scripts.

                                   {{1}}
 > Checkout Section [JavaScript](#JavaScript-or-JS-Components) for more information!